yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_grant_permission.md

 ## Synopsis

-The `GRANT PERMISSION` statement is used to grant a permission (or all the available permissions) to a role.
+Use the `GRANT PERMISSION` statement to grant a permission (or all the available permissions) to a role.

 When a database object is created (keyspace, table, or role), an automatic and explicit grant of all the permissions relevant to the object are granted to the role creating it.